Qalthos/ansible-network-triager/README.md

 ## Notes
 - An example config file (example-config.yaml) has been placed in this repository for reference.
 - Tested with Python 3.6
+- This tool gets installed as a part of `ansible-network-tools` package.

 ## Licensing